***Before you read this useful post, I know you need bilingual speech therapy resources, you have two options:

 - Pocoyó — How much do kids enjoy a fun mascot or little child to follow them as they learn?
 Pocoyó is an adorable tiny boy that helps kids learn the absolute basics by using games and fun characters to teach kids.
 (PK-K) FREE

 - ChinPumJuegos — I like all the wordless games on this website to use as reinforcers during articulation therapy.
 For example, say 10 words, move something through a maze or click on all the raindrops to find the rainbow.
-The website is basic, but it gets the job done as a reinforcer for little ones.
+The website is basic, but it is great as a reinforcer for little ones.
 (PK-2) FREE

 - Cokitos — There is huge variety of Spanish language games from counting syllables to spelling to making your own story.
 You do have to go through the games to chose the right ones — and watch out for some of the ads that come out, which keep the site free, but can be odd.
 (PK-5) FREE